-Curve and surface construction: When the filtering process is finished, resultant points for each curve are fitted with a NURBS curve and it is then exchanged into a CAD package, e.g., Alias Studio.
+Curve and surface construction: When the filtering process is finished, resultant points for each curve are fitted with a NURBS curve and it is then imported into a CAD package, e.g., Alias Studio.
 In the CAD package, curves can be further treated for constructing a large-sized surface.
+In Alias, all these imported 3D curves are viewed in three orthogonal view planes: Front, Side and Top.
+Based on different views, some curves are extended to intersect with some others.
+After that, relevant curves are reparameterised and rebuilt to make them compatible because original points on each curve may not be compatible.
+Finally, a new network of curves is formed and used to construct a surface model.

-RESULTS
+3. RESULTS